zogzog/cubicweb/doc/book/en/intro/tutorial/maintemplate.rst

           self.w(u'This website has been created with <a href="http://cubicweb.org">CubicWeb</a>.') self.w(u'</div>')

-Updating a view does not._cwuire any restart of the server.
+Updating a view does not require any restart of the server.
 By reloading the page you can see your new page footer.